kru01/ISAD_QLTuyenDung/README.md

 ### To link Excel with WinForms

 1. Open `ISS_QLTuyenDung.sln` with Visual Studio 2022.
+1. Modify `Others/OracleConfig.cs` to fit your environment.
 1. On the taskbar, select `Project` &rarr; `Manage NuGet Packages...`.
 1. Move to `Browse` tab, search for `interop.excel`, and install `Microsoft.Office.Interop.Excel`.
-1. Try to perform any Export to Excel feature, proceed to step 5 if encounter below error.
+1. Try to perform any Export to Excel feature, proceed to the next step if encounter below error.
     ```csharp
     Could not load file or assembly 'office, Version=15.0.0.0, Culture=neutral, PublicKeyToken=71e9bc111e9429c' or one of its dependencies.
 The system cannot find the file specified.
     ```
-1. Uninstall the package at step 3.
+1. Uninstall the package at step 4.
 1. Locate the path to `Microsoft.Office.Interop.Excel.dll` with Windows File Explorer.
     - It should be somewhere in the Microsoft Office folder.
     - Mine was `C:\Program Files\Microsoft Office\root\vfs\ProgramFilesX86\Microsoft Office\Office16\DCF`.